Azure/azure-functions-core-tools/README.md

 func deploy --platform kubernetes --name myfunction --registry <docker-hub-id or registry-server> --min 3 --max 10
 ```

+#### Scaling out Http Trigger
+Currently the solution is configured to scale out using the Horizontal Pod Autoscaler when any pod reaches a CPU of 60%.

 ### Get function logs

 ```